chillinPanda/coolify-docker-compose-preview-deployments-traefik-loadbalancer-port-is-missing/README.md

    * --> A Preview Deployment is triggered
    * --> Deployment is successful
    * --> Opening the link to the preview from the GitHub PR yields "Bad Gateway"
+9. If the preview domain works, you will see a different text on the website

 # Looking at the code